laminas/laminas-i18n/docs/book/validators/is-int.md

 `Laminas\I18n\Validator\IsInt` will use a provided locale when evaluating the validity of an integer value.
-In such cases, it doesn't simply strip the separator, but instead validates that the correct separator as defined by the locale is used.
+In such cases, it doesn't simply strip the separator, but instead validates that the correct separator as defined by used locale.

 ## Basic Usage